 Windows also need to be shadowed for additional protection from the sun, particularly in west-facing rooms.
 In fact, lack of appropriate shading can cause overheating in summer by allowing a low angle east or west sun to strike against surfaces at more direct angles, reducing reflection and increasing solar gains.
 So by using shading devices like window treatments, you can cut down on your cooling costs and protect your new home from the harsh sun streaming in.
 At Total by Metrostyle, all our window treatments are included when you move in, so you’ll have a tighter grip over your energy bill in the long-run.

 Air conditioning & insulation

 Living in Perth, the weather can be unpredictable.
 In fact, this month we experienced our warmest recorded night in two years.
 So as hot autumn continues, you never know when you might need to prepare your home for those unexpected warm nights.
 And what better way to be prepared than with smart inclusions like air conditioners and insulated roofs?

 Air conditioning is a luxury we all crave and while it’s not recommended to be run constantly, it’s great to have for when you need it.
-When you choose Total Homes, your air conditioning is included.
+When you choose Total by Metrostyle, your air conditioning is included.
 With a ducted reverse cycle inverter system with 8 outlets and 4 zones provided by Food and Doonan, you can ensure your home is always ready for a heatwave with the push of a power button.